 These are individuals the property owner has given express or implied permission to enter his or her property.
 Generally, these include neighbors, friends, and relatives.
-Property owners owe these individuals a duty of care to prevent injuries while the invitees are present on the property.
+In a business setting, such as a grocery store or movie theater, this includes customers or potential customers.
+Property owners owe these individuals a duty of reasonable care to prevent serious injuries while the invitees are present on the property.

 Some property owners must take “attractive nuisances” into account.
 An attractive nuisance is any structure on the property that a child may find too irresistible to ignore.
 A tree for climbing or an unfenced swimming pool can be considered attractive nuisances.
 Property owners have a duty to identify and address attractive nuisances on their properties.

 Legal visitors to a property have the right to expect a safe environment.
-At the least, visitors should expect a warning about any unsafe conditions that may exist on the property.
+At the least, visitors should expect adequate warnings about any dangerous conditions that may exist on the property.
 Once a property owner learns of a hazardous element on his or her property, he or she has a legal duty to address the issue and fix it or prevent it from harming any visitors to the property.
-This could include marking a dangerous area, providing verbal warnings, or cordoning off parts of the property to prevent visitors from entering dangerous areas.
+This could include marking a dangerous condition, providing verbal warnings, or cordoning off parts of the property to prevent visitors from entering dangerous areas.